Develop skills to supervise professionals.

 A Professional Supervisor Helps Avoid Burnout

-When you recognise the risks of burnout, it's risk can be minimized with strategies such as:
+When you recognise the risks of burnout, it's risk can be minimised with strategies such as:

 - Starting each day with relaxing rituals - rather than jumping out of bed straight into the day, they can try writing in a journal, doing gentle stretching exercises, reading a few pages of a book.